 TOTAL PERCENT 39.34

 This 39.34 percent figure will be used in lieu of the 53.91 percent figure shown above.
-State departments with employee members in different retirement categories may use a composite employer contribution rate, based on department experience.
+State agencies/departments with employee members in different retirement categories may use a composite employer contribution rate, based on department experience.
 Also, any department may use other rates for OASDI, Medicare, and health, vision, and dental benefits if more accurate rates can be determined from the actual experience of their operations.